Khondakar/KIDS-Kool-Intrusion-Detection-System/README.md

 [3] Dashboard report: This will display bar chart based on the collective data.

 SEARCH MENU:
 To search anything in the Log file, choose this option.
+A pop-up dialogue box will appear to enter the search item.

 ALERT MENU:
 This option is to send email alert manually.
-This will email File Monitor Log file as an attachment to predefined email address.
+This will email 'KIDSFileMonitor.log' file as an attachment to predefined email address.

 HELP MENU:
 There are 2 options here-